Southville, Bristol: Parks and amenities

+Governance

 Southville is also the name of a council ward which includes the northern part of Bedminster, Ashton Gate and Bower Ashton Boundaries recently amended.

 Politically, Southville ward has traditionally returned Labour councillors to Bristol City Council, though in 2006 the Green Party candidate Charlie Bolton became the first Green Councillor in Bristol, with a narrow majority of seven votes.
 In 2015, two Green councillors were elected in Southville.

 Southville forms a part of the Bristol South parliamentary constituency, currently represented by Karin Smyth.